Application for Divorce When Overseas

 Divorce Applications

-A joint application is where both parties to the marriage apply for divorce.
+A sole application is where one spouse applies for divorce.
+A joint application is where both parties to the marriage apply together.

 Once a divorce application has been prepared, the applicant will be required to swear or affirm that the facts and circumstances set out in the application are true.